highperformancecoder/minsky/Compiling.md

 * Berkeley DB (libdb) (Minsky doesn't use BDB, but it helps for installing EcoLab from source code)
 * Most recent ecolab.5 release

-The server component is and experimental implementation for supporting a web-based Minsky client.
+The server component is an experimental implementation for supporting a web-based Minsky client.
 It is not needed for building and using the standard desktop application.

 For building server (experimental)